pabgarcab/Scientific_Computing_with_Python_freeCodeCamp/README.md

 # Scientific Computing with Python

-A repository with the five projects of the Scientific Computing with Python Certificate of freeCodeCamp
+A repository with the five projects of the Scientific Computing with Python Certificate of freeCodeCamp.